 The NYCA peak load forecast is based upon a model that incorporates forecasts of economic drivers, end use and technology trends, and normal weather conditions.
 A 2022 NYCA summer peak load forecast of 32,139 MW was assumed in the 2022 IRM Study, a decrease of 104 MW from the forecast used in the 2021 IRM Study.
+The 2022 forecast also incorporated updated analysis indicating reduced non-coincident peak loads for each utility.
 This "Fall 2022 Summer Load Forecast" was prepared for the 2022 IRM Study by the NYISO staff in collaboration with the NYISO Load Forecasting Task Force and presented to the ICS on October 6, 2021.
 The 2022 forecast considered actual 2021 summer load conditions.

 The peak load forecast change shown on Table 5-1 below, indicate a reduction in peak loads in the heavily loaded zones (Zones J and K) while the peak loads for upstate zones (zones A-I) continue to grow.
 The decrease in the_Zones J load forecast is in part due to the continued impacts of the COVID-19 pandemic.
-With a lower percentage of the NYCA load in Zones J and K, the dependence on the cable interface is reduced and results in a lower IRM.
+With a lower percentage of the NYCA load in Zones J and K, the dependence on the cable interface is reduced.
+This, combined with the lower non-coincident peak loads and results in a lower IRM.